-This Agreement shall be effective on the 1st day of July 2013 and shall remain in full force and effect without change, addition or amendment through June 30, 2016, and shall be renewed thereafter subject to reopening by either party upon written notice to the other party no more than 120 days prior to June 30, 2016 or any June 30 anniversary date thereafter.
+This Agreement shall be effective on the day of July 2024 and shall remain in full force and effect without change, addition or amendment until a new Agreement is agreed upon by the parties.
+This Agreement is subject to reopening by either party upon written notice to the other party no less than 120 days prior to June 30, 2027 Any notice for reopening after that date may result in a delay in effective date of a new Agreement.

-David J. Stoldt General Manager Monterey Peninsula Water Management Date Christopher D. Darker Business Manager United Public Employees of California Local 792 Date Ellis Miller Chief Negotiator United Public Employees of California Local 792 Date Stephanie Pintar Unit Member Negotiator Monterey Peninsula Water Mgt.
+David J. Stoldt General Manager Monterey Peninsula Water Management District Date Ryan Heron Chief Negotiator United Public Employees of California Local 792 Date Cory Hamilton Unit Member Negotiator Monterey Peninsula Water Mgt.
 Dist.
-M Date Beverly Chaney Unit Member Negotiator Monterey Peninsula Water Mgt.
+General Unit Date William Banker-Hix Unit Member Negotiator Monterey Peninsula Water Mgt.
 Dist.
-Ge Date Date
+General Unit Date